maxant/kafka-data-consistency/README.md

   - payment => decoupled from rest, ie no one says "take payment"? hmm perhaps not so good? its ok, we wait for a payment
   - order
   - dispatch

+# TODO Blog

+- need lock when using transactional kafka, but not otherwise since producer is thread safe